blu3tone/dataviz-server/README.md

 Starting connect
 connect is [UP]

-Here, ZooKeeper, Kafka Stream, Schema Registry, kafka Rest API Server and Kafka Connect started
+Here, ZooKeeper, Kafka Stream, Schema Registry server, kafka Rest API Server and Kafka Connect started
+3. Install ElasticSearch and Kibana

+4. Register the foottraffic data schema to the Schema Registry server and load the data to the Kafka: